 Heritage Carriages – 1897

 Set 21 was built by Ritchie Brothers of Auburn in 1897.
-The cars entered service with as lighting and varnished exteriors.
+The cars entered service with gas lighting and varnished exteriors.
 They were converted to electric lighting during August 1930.
 Set 21 was painted either during the 1920s or when the set received electric lighting.

 In March 1941 they were converted to a first class car with centre lavatory and a second class car with Guards accommodation and centre lavatory.
 At this time, they would have been painted in Tuscan Red and Russet.

 At some time during the late 1950s or early 1960s the carriages were modernised to their present form.
-They would then have been painted in the Indian Red colour scheme.
+They would then have been painted into the Indian Red colour scheme.
 In 1969, one car was altered to provide composite accommodation for both first and second class seating.